awsdocs/amazon-rds-user-guide/doc_source/oracle-s3-integration.md

    + `ListBucket` – Required to transfer files from an Amazon S3 bucket to Amazon RDS\.
    + `PutObject` – Required to transfer files from Amazon RDS to an Amazon S3 bucket\.

    *Object permissions* are permissions for object operations in Amazon S3, and need to be granted for objects in a bucket, not the bucket itself\.
-For more information about permissions for object operations in Amazon S3, see [Permissions for Object Operations](https://docs.aws.amazon.com/AmazonS3/latest/dev/using-with-s3-actions.html#using-with-s3-actions-related-to-objects)\.
+For more information about permissions for object operations in Amazon S3, see [Permissions for object operations](https://docs.aws.amazon.com/AmazonS3/latest/dev/using-with-s3-actions.html#using-with-s3-actions-related-to-objects)\.

 1. Choose **Resources**, and choose **Add ARN** for **bucket**\.